 Although biomusic is usually defined as music performed by non-humans, the sounds created by our body parts is also categorised as such.
 Music From The Body is a wonderful example of what magical tunes can be derived from the unassuming (and often embarrassing) gurgles, grunts, squeaks and toots that come out from the many nooks and crevices of the human body.

 Created by Pink Floyd member Roger Waters and composer Ron Geesin, the album was an accompaniment to the 1970 scientific documentary film, The Body.
-With unique song names ranging from the likes of March Past Of The Embryos to More Than Seven Dwarfs In Penis Land and Mrs. Throat Goes Walking, what was a novel experience for music lovers back in the 70s surprisingly doesn’t sound out of place in 2020.
+With unique song names ranging from the likes of March Past Of The Embryos to Red Stuff Writhe and Mrs. Throat Goes Walking, what was a novel experience for music lovers back in the 70s surprisingly doesn’t sound out of place in 2021.

 Surprisingly, adults who listened to the playback were able to tell which child was experiencing anxiety.
 Tonic chords and tempos were used to track differences in skin temperature, blood volume pulse and respiration – an incredibly helpful resource for caregivers of autistic children who were not able to express themselves emotively.